-Thesis supervisor: same staff who supervised the student in Thesis Part A Dr. Aron Michael, EE 316, a.michael@unsw.edu.au
+Thesis supervisor: same staff who supervised the student in Thesis Part A and B

+Thesis coordinator: Dr. Aron Michael, a.michael@unsw.edu.au

 Consultations: About the thesis work, technical inquiries should be directed to the thesis supervisor whereas general administrative inquiries should be directed to the thesis coordinator.
 All email enquiries should be made from your student email address with ELEC4953 in the subject line; otherwise they will not be answered.